incwadi-warehouse/core/README.md

 An article can be found here https://medium.com/@A.Baldeweg/i-was-trying-new-things-accf33792e86

+## Future

+The first goal is to make a minimum viable product (mvp).
+It delivers only the features actually needed to be usable.
+As soon as this is done version 1.0.0 will be released.
+After that I will start developing new features.
+The development will follow the principles of lean development.
+Building small features, try it and decide weather it makes sense to invest time more into it.

+I hope people will help in testing out the app as users oder getting involved into development.
+Since the languages (PHP, JavaScript) and the used tools are widespread, it should be easy to getting onboard.

 ## Getting Started

 ### Requirements

 - PHP 7.2
+- MySQL
 - PHP Composer
 - SSH access